 Obviously, their safety needs to be proven before these trucks are filling the interstates.
-But this may be a surmountable concern, especially since the technologies can be implemented piecemeal, initially as part of convoys with drivers still in lead vehicles.
+But this may be a surmountable concern, especially since the technologies can be implemented incrementally.
 In a sense, a single driver leading two trucks linked digitally isn't all that different from the drivers that already pull two trailers linked physically, and these convoys may gradually get people used to the idea of autonomous trucks.

 The other problem is legal.
-Right now, just a few states (including California, Nevada, and Florida) have laws on the books regarding driverless cars, and their legal status as a whole is murky.
-For driverless trucking on Interstates to be practical, all states would need to explicitly allow these vehicles on public roads.
+Right now, just a few states (including California, Nevada, and Florida, plus DC) have laws on the books regarding driverless cars, and their legal status as a whole is murky.
+For driverless trucking on interstates to be practical, all states would need to explicitly allow these vehicles on public roads.